drsnpm/Online-Railway-Reservation-System/README.md

 2. **Passenger Login & Authentication** - Secure login system with username and password for authenticated access.
 3. **Profile Management** - Passengers can view and update their personal details, including contact information and travel preferences.
 4. **Change Password** - Secure password change option with old password verification for added security.
-5. **Search Available Trains** - Passengers can search for available trains by departure arrival and departure date of train.
+5. **Search Available Trains** - Passengers can search for available trains by departure station, arrival station, and departure date.
 6. **Book Train Ticket** - Passengers can securely book tickets by selecting available trains, travel date, and seats.
 7. **View Booking Details** - Passengers can view their ticket details, including train information, date, time.
 8. **Cancel Booking** - Passengers can cancel their booking within the allowed timeframe.